raganwald/presentations/optimism-mindset.md

 # Specific vs. General

 ^ And thus it is with our explanations for the things that happen in our lives.
 Some of the explanations we make up are specific.
 Some of the explanations are general.
 And "specific vs. general" is the second axis of Dr. Seligman's explanatory theory.

 ---

-### THE
-## Specific vs. General
-# Paradox

-^ And if we have not read about Learned Optimism before, we must be curious: **Are optimists more likely to come up with specific explanations for things in their life?
-Or more likely to come up with general explanations?**

-^ When I read this, I was just as confused as I was when I read about personal and impersonal explanations.
-I knew many people who were happy and successful, and they had overwhelmingly general ideas about their own experience and talent.
-They sincerely believed they were successful in a general sense.

-^ But I also knew some very depressed people who had remarkably general explanations for their failure.
-They believed that they were "failures in life," a general explanation if ever there was one.

-^ So once again: Paradox!
-Were optimistic people more likely to give general or specific explanations for the things that happened to them?
-And how could we reconcile this with what we know about unhappy, unsuccessful people?

----